 Physical properties of stored cheese samples

 The collected cheese samples were analysed over a 7-day storage period.
 During this period, it was observed that the cheese samples developed a bad odour, loss of curd by the fresh samples, i.e. the fresh cheeses were no longer firm, they were out of shape and became slippery.
-These observations suggest a degradation in some quality parameters, as a result of microorganisms and/or enzymes naturally present in the cheese samples.
+These observations suggest degradation in some quality parameters, as a result of microorganisms and/or enzymes naturally present in the cheese samples.
 The changes noticed started manifesting prominently from the third day of storage.

 Proximate composition of stored cheese samples

 There was a significant difference (p<0.05) in the proximate composition of the cheese measured over five days (Tables 1, 2 and 3).
 Moisture and carbohydrate contents of the cheese were increasing during storage.
 But the protein, fat and ash contents were decreasing accordingly.
 This scenario signifies a reduction in the nutrients as the storage period progresses.
 According to FAO (2003), the moisture and milk fat play an active role in the quality of cheeses.
 The loss of fat, protein and ash contents during storage could have made the cheese lose its firmness, flavour and texture.
-The increase in the moisture content could have supported the fact stated earlier, that is, increase the microbial activities, which eventually led to nutrient loss and reduction in consumer acceptance.
+The increase in the moisture content could have supported the fact stated earlier, that is, an increase in the microbial activities eventually leads to nutrient loss and reduction in consumer acceptance.
 High moisture content creates a favourable environment for the growth of microorganisms (Belewu et al., 2005).

 Table 1.
 Proximate composition of fresh cheese samples in (%) on day one.